mithril-security/blindai/docs/docs/advanced/build-from-sources/server.md

     sudo add-apt-repository "deb https://download.01.org/intel-sgx/sgx_repo/ubuntu $(lsb_release -cs) main" sudo apt-get install -y libsgx-dcap-ql-dev libsgx-dcap-default-qpl-dev libsgx-uae-service libsgx-dcap-default-qpl
     ```
-    You will also need to install the Provisioning Certificate Caching Service (PCCS) [by following this documentation](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/pccs/README.md)(The PCCS must be installed directly from the Github repo as it is not yet updated by Intel on their repo).
+    You will also need to install the Provisioning Certificate Caching Service (PCCS) [by following this documentation](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/pccs/README.md) (The PCCS must be installed directly from the Github repo as it is not yet updated by Intel on their repo).
+During installation, a PCCS Key will be asked.
+This key is delivered by Intel [here](https://api.portal.trustedservices.intel.com/provisioning-certification).

-    We can then build the server using :
+    We can clone the BlindAi repo on Github then build the server using the following steps:

     ```bash
+    git submodule init
+    git submodule update

     cd server
     just build